GenkoKaradimov/SatoshisMarketplace/README.md

 3. **Entities** – Defines the data models and contains migrations for database schema creation and management.

 ### Database
+The database is a Microsoft SQL Server database, created using the 'Code First' approach with Entity Framework Core.
 TODO: representation of database structure

 ### Services